 October 31, 2018

-Forgo taping: We know.
+1. Forgo taping: We know.
 You’re a professional; you have a steady hand.
 Of course you do.
 And taping ceiling and trim with masking tape takes time.
 But taping the job beforehand will make the actual painting go much faster, giving you a consistent look and preventing the occasional slip of hand leading to a good paint job.

-Neglect your paint homework: Nearly three-quarters of U.S. homes built before 1978 contain lead paint either inside or outside.
+3. Neglect your paint homework: Nearly three-quarters of U.S. homes built before 1978 contain lead paint either inside or outside.
 Before you’re ready to paint and start preparing walls for painting, stripping paint, power-washing or anything else, it’s a good idea know what you’re working with.
 Nothing’s worth risking your health.

 Be sure to test your space for lead, or other harmful jobsite risks.
 If you do plan on working in a harmful environment, make sure you are wearing the appropriate protective wear, such as DuPont Tyvek Coveralls.

 4. Skimp on rags and wipers: You know this!
 But a little reminder never hurts.
 Hopefully, you’re investing in the best wipers on the market, much like a surgeon only uses the best instruments.
 Cheap wipers (or excessively dirty ones) leave behind grime and fibers that affect the surface you’re painting.

 5. Be careless by not straining your paint: Think you haven’t got time for straining your paint?
 Don’t!
 When you do not strain your paint, you increase your risk of clogging sprayers.
 In addition to this costly mistake, you’ll also be putting inferior paint on the walls, complete with impurities that can add a grainy or uneven texture.

 Save the scary stuff for Halloween and remember paint prep is key.
 Trimaco has a fun line of surface protectors, masking products, paint strainer and rags to help prep your jobsite.
 Check out our full catalog to ensure the best jobsite protection.